claudio-unipv/pvcheck/README.md

 #### test a program with a specific test of a test suite ####

-If you want to test a program using a specific test contained in a test suite, you can use the [info subcommand](#info) to list all the available tests.
+If you want to test a program using a specific test contained in a test suite, you can use the [info argument](#info) to list all the available tests.
 Then you can use:

 ```
 pvcheck -T testnumber ./program